-blockName, X[],S:{} $\rightarrow$ X
+blockName, X[], $\{\} \rightarrow X$

 The block must begin with a Block line and be followed by the rules appropriate to that block.
-Each rule must start with the block name, comma, and the letter X. The X refers to the argument to the rule, typically a partial surface form.
-Following the X is an optional bracketed expandable, which we call the classifier.
-If there is no bracketed expandable, the classifier is considered to be empty.
+Each rule must start with the block name, comma, and the letter X. The X refers to the input to the rule, typically a partial surface form.
+Following the X is an optional [-bracketed expandable, which we call the classifier.
+If there is no classifier, the classifier is taken to be empty.

-The left-hand side concludes with the MPS component, which is a supertoken named either S or $\sigma$ .
-Within this supertoken is an expandable.
-Entire bracketed subparts may be abbreviated by a single Greek letter.
-For instance, the supertoken may look like this:
+The left-hand side concludes with the MPS component, which is either a {-bracketed expandable or a named expandable.
+The name, if present, is immaterial.
+The components of supertokens in the MPS component may be abbreviated by a single Greek letter.
+For instance, the MPS component may look like this:

-'''

-S:{transitive AGR(SUBJ):{\tau} AGR(OBJ):{\sigma}}

-'''
+{transitive AGR(SUBJ): { $\tau$ } AGR(OBJ): { $\sigma$ }}